 Hit-and-run suspect skips court date

 Aug.
-26—LOCKPORT — A driver accused in a March 18 fatal hit-and-run on South Transit Street did not appear at a Thursday afternoon court hearing related to the conditions of his release on bail.
+26—A driver accused in a March 18 fatal hit-and-run on South Transit Street did not appear at a Thursday afternoon court hearing related to the conditions of his release on bail.

 Assistant District Attorney Christine Savoia said during the hearing that Sean F. Kelahan, 20, of Newfane, believed he would be sent to jail if he came to court, as indicated by a social media post made earlier Thursday.